 Bsc.
-Marine Biology and Environmental Studies
+Marine Biology

 As an artist, I am inspired by the enigmatic Pacific Ocean and the ancient rain forests that blanket the West Coast.
 My creative background has allowed me to look at the world from multiple perspectives and think of innovative solutions to problems and questions revolving around wildlife and ecology.
 I would love to work in an environment where I could collaborate with other researchers and offer unique perspectives on how to approach research questions.